 None of the patients suffered from severe gastrointestinal adverse events when berberine was used alone.

 Remember how we said this eventually goes away (as the gut biome finds balance)?

-In combination-therapy, the adverse events disappeared in one week after reduction in berberine dosage.
+In combination-therapy, the adverse events disappeared in one week after the reduction in berberine dosage.

 As for liver and kidney function:

 Liver and kidney functions were monitored in this study.
-No significant changes of plasma ALT, γ-GT and creatinine were observed during the 13 weeks of berberine treatment.
+No significant changes in plasma ALT, γ-GT and creatinine were observed during the 13 weeks of berberine treatment.